-In 1991, approximately 91% of dentists owned a dental practice.
-Just over 20 years later, 84% of dentists owned a practice.
-Over that same period, the proportion of dentists working as solo practitioners decreased from 67-57%, suggesting a move to larger practices that included one or more partners, associates, or employees.
+In 1991, approximately 91% of dentists owned a dental practise.
+Just over 20 years later, 84% of dentists owned a practise.
+Over that same period, the proportion of dentists working as solo practitioners decreased from 67-57%, suggesting a move to larger practises that included one or more partners, associates, or employees.
 According to that same [report/survey] from [date ranges],

 - DSOs were operating in 48 states (excluding Alaska and Montana)

 More broadly, dentists choose to work with a DSO because of the salary/compensation packages, their location, and the opportunities for career advancement.

 Following their modest arrival 20 years ago, DSOs have become a force to be reckoned with in the dental industry.
 While the overall numbers are unremarkable (only 7% of dentists work in DSOs, as per American Dental Association, year), the numbers among emerging young dentists are impressive.
 Over 16% of dentists under 34 are affiliated with DSOs.